 The Texas Water Journal uses the Public Knowledge Project's Preservation Network to digitally preserve the journal.

 All manuscripts submitted to the Texas Water Journal must be the original work of the authors.
 Plagiarism is strictly forbidden and when discovered will result in an article's rejection or retraction as well as a report of the incident to those individuals whose works were plagiarized.
 Original research should present an accurate account of the work performed and an objective discussion.
 Data should be represented accurately in the paper.
 Other authors’ works must be appropriately cited.
-Authorship of the paper should include only those who have made significant contribution to the conception, design, execution, or interpretation of the article.
+Authorship of the paper should include only those who have made significant contributions to the conception, design, execution, or interpretation of the article.
 Contributing authors should be listed as co-authors, and other participants should be acknowledged.
 Authors may not submit the manuscript to more than one journal concurrently.
 Authors should only submit papers on work that has been conducted in an ethical and responsible manner.
 Unethical behavior is unacceptable.

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation and responsibility to promptly notify the editor-in-chief and cooperate with the editor-in-chief to retract or correct the paper and publish an Erratum.